 The presence of cracks or holes in your windows will make it possible for cold air to enter your home and make you uncomfortable.
 You need to inspect your windows to ensure there are no visible cracks.

 A good test to check for cracks or holes is to hold a piece of paper up to your window.
 If the paper moves, your windows are not keeping cold air out.
+If you find cracks or holes, you can seal them with some silicone caulk.
+This is a quick and easy fix that can make a big difference.

 3. The seal around your window is broken.